IdentityPython/pysaml2/docs/install.rst

 So you might want first to do: yum install libffi-devel openssl-devel

-After this you ought to be able to run the tests without an hitch.
+After this, you ought to be able to run the tests without a hitch.
 The tests are based on the pypy test environment, so::

     cd tests
     pip install -r test-requirements.txt
     pytest

 is what you should use.
 If you don't have py.test, get it it's part of pypy!
-It's really good !
+It's really good!